Open-S2/open-vector-tile/vector-tile-spec/1.0.0/README.md

 If the feature is a `Polygon` or `Polygon3D`, the tessellation data MUST be stored in the column cache's `points` or `points3D` columns respectively.
 No additional encoding is required.

 ### 4.6.
-Elevation Layer
+Grid Layer

-This is a new and unique solution to the problem of storing elevation information.
+This is a new and unique solution to the problem of storing gridded information.
 While old methods have stored elevation in RGBA images, note that the method is both lossy and often times memory expensive.
 The new method takes advantage of the delta encoding we have.

+Examples of common grid data are `elevation`, `temperature`, `precipitation`, etc.
+It also has interesting multi-band support with the naming convention.
+So you could store gridded V and U wind components in separate grid layers, and then combine them in the client.

-An elevation layer consists of several key components:
+An grid layer consists of several key components:

+- **name**: The name of the layer.
 - **extent**: An `enum` that defines the grid size used to specify feature geometry.
 - **size**: A size defines the square length and width of the grid in "pixels".
-- **min**: The minimum elevation value of the grid.
+- **min**: The minimum grid value.
-- **max**: The maximum elevation value of the grid.
+- **max**: The maximum grid value.
-- **data**: The actual elevation data.
+- **data**: The actual grid data.

+A Layer MUST contain a `name` field.

 A Layer MUST contain an `extent` field.